LalehAE/LalehAE.github.io/README.md

 <img align="left" width="150" height="150" src="images/TREK_AI_Assistant.png"> **Geotechnical AI Assistant over Enterprise Data and Reports**
 <div style="text-align: justify;">
-At TREK Geotechnical I designed and built an AI assistant for geotechnical engineers that can answer complex questions over both structured data and technical reports, while keeping sensitive data inside company systems.
-The assistant uses an agentic LLM workflow to translate multi-step, domain-specific questions into SQL and geospatial queries, and returns results on a map with downloadable KMZ (Google Earth) and CSV outputs.
-It also explains which data, filters and reasoning were used for each answer, and can summarise PDF-based technical reports through a chat-style interface so complex documentation becomes easier to use for both technical and non-technical stakeholders.
+At TREK Geotechnical I designed an AI assistant that answers complex geotechnical questions over both structured data and technical reports, while keeping sensitive data inside company systems.
+It uses an agentic LLM workflow to turn multi-step, domain questions into SQL and geospatial queries, and returns results on a map with downloadable KMZ (Google Earth) and CSV files.
+The assistant also explains which data and filters were used and can summarise PDF reports through a chat-style interface for technical and non-technical users.
 </div>
 <br>
 <br>

 <img align="left" width="150" height="150" src="images/TREK_Data_Platform.png"> **Geotechnical Data Platform and Google Earth Feedback Loop**
 <div style="text-align: justify;">
-I led the redesign of TREK’s geotechnical data foundation by consolidating thousands of legacy files into a structured relational geospatial database using automated ETL pipelines and LLM/NLP-based extraction and cleaning.
-On top of this, I built a Google Earth view that combines internal borehole data with external sources such as LiDAR so engineers can explore all available information for a location in one place.
-I also designed a validation workflow and feedback loop so field and design teams can flag low-accuracy records, correct them and feed updates back into the central database, steadily improving data reliability and on-the-ground decision making.
+I redesigned TREK’s geotechnical data foundation by consolidating thousands of legacy files into a structured Postgres/PostGIS database using automated ETL and LLM/NLP-based extraction.
+On top of this, I built a Google Earth view that combines internal borehole data with external sources such as LiDAR so engineers can see everything known about a location in one place.
+I also added a validation workflow and feedback loop so field and design teams can flag and correct low-accuracy records, steadily improving data quality and decision making.
 </div>
 <br>
 <br>